atam84/ifaceinfo/README.md

 # ifaceinfo
-python script that return networks informations in json format
+python script that return networks informations in json format.
+version: 0.0.5
+Compatibility: Python 2 and Python 3

 ## compatibility
 This script is compatible with Linux OS